JayCh1/HDWI_2024/README.md

 16 August 2022

-I have added html code and css files that are used by hdwindex.org as the public-facing front end for our product.
+I have added html code and css files shell_ncgen_historythat are used by hdwindex.org as the public-facing front end for our product.

 28 August